 Watch: Summer of Soul

 One thing is for sure: Aretha Franklin deserves our r-e-s-p-e-c-t, and this film uncovers exactly why.

-Amazing Grace tells Franklin’s story as a civil rights activist and gospel music icon through real, live footage, transporting viewers back in time to The New Temple Missionary Baptist Church in Los Angeles where she recorded one of her most famous albums — you guessed it: Amazing Grace — in the year 1972.
+Amazing Grace tells Franklin’s story as a civil rights activist and gospel music icon through real, live footage, transporting viewers back in time to The New Temple Missionary Baptist Church in Los Angeles where she recorded one of her most famous albums — you guessed it: Amazing Grace — in 1972.